 - Our rehabilitation team prides itself on treating each patient as an individual that is thoroughly re-assessed with each visit.
 This way, our treatment plans are truly catered and reflect appropriate level homework.
 This also ensures that therapy will be performed that day in accordance with progress or concerns rather than following a pre-set protocol.

 - We also pride ourselves on the deep level of involvement we have with our Skylos patients.
-Our surgical and rehab teams work in unison, and this combination provides the best of both worlds expertise for your companion.
+Our surgical and rehabilitation teams work in unison, and this combination provides the best of both worlds expertise for your companion.
 The intimate scale of our practice means each of us will know you and your companion, providing excellent continuity of care no matter which team member assists you.

 - We strive to make rehabilitation therapy a positive and bonding experience for both you and your companion, because we recognize the rehab process as valuable time and an emotional commitment for you.